Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Photo in the announcement:pixabay.com

 For some reason, most people still think that success depends on the level of professionalism in the profession.
-It depends on how well you are versed in your direct work, whether you are an engineer, programmer, marketer or seamstress.
-I have a very good friend who once said that a good specialist is a public specialist.
-If you are a professional, but no one knows about it and no one works with you - what's the point?
-If you are an excellent specialist, but you cannot convince others of this, show yourself on the market, publicly convey your ideas to others, then why should others perceive you as successful?
-Often, people who want to realize themselves in society do not lack professionalism, but the ability to be an effective leader both in relation to others - to lead themselves, and in relation to themselves - to behave and manage their effectiveness.
+It depends on how well you understand your immediate work, whether you are an engineer, programmer, marketer or seamstress.
+I have one very good friend who once said that good specialist- This is a public specialist.
+If you are a professional, but no one knows about it and no one works with you, what's the point?
+If you are an excellent specialist, but cannot convince others of this, declare yourself on the market, publicly convey your ideas to others, then why should others perceive you as successful?
+Often people who want to realize themselves in society lack not professionalism, but the ability to be an effective leader both in relation to others - to lead, and in relation to themselves - to behave and manage their effectiveness.

-If you begin to study the topic of leadership in a little more detail, you will find out that instead of a high level of IQ, real leaders have a high level of EQ - emotional intelligence.
-These people may not be able to perform the work of the performer, but they are able to delegate, take responsibility for the result and make decisions.
-Of course, you have to be a professional in your field, but without the proper soft-skills, this will often not scale your success.
+If you begin to study the topic of leadership in a little more detail, you will learn that instead of a high level of IQ, real leaders have a high level of EQ - emotional intelligence.
+These people may not be able to do the work of an executive, but they know how to delegate, take responsibility for the result and make decisions.
+Of course, you must be a professional in your field, but without the proper soft skills, this will often not lead to scaling your success.

-In any case, each of us would always like to speak so well, speak, convince, plan and earn so that there are no competitors for you.
+In any case, each of us would always like to speak, speak, persuade, plan and earn so well that there would be no competitors for you.
 Unfortunately, during our studies at schools and universities, we did not acquire the skill of self-education at all, but did what we were told to do.
-Do you remember at least one subject in which the teacher collected expectations from a group of students from a particular seminar and really focused on your needs?
-In general, the education system is built in such a way that a person does not need to think too much, but just teach, not make mistakes - this is a fact that has long been known to everyone.
-By the way, this is the most dangerous thing: the existing educational system teaches you to be afraid to learn, to be afraid to make mistakes, to be afraid to do something wrong, differently than others.
-As a result, most of the population is afraid or does not know how to defend their position and rights, make clear and balanced decisions, analyze the situation (before doing something), or, at the other extreme, do it, and not think for years about what would be worth changing in my life.
+Do you remember at least one class in which the teacher gathered expectations from a particular seminar from a group of students and really focused on your needs?
+In general, the education system is built in such a way that a person does not need to think much, but just needs to learn and not make mistakes - this is a fact that has long been known to everyone.
+By the way, this is the most dangerous thing: the existing educational system teaches you to be afraid to learn, afraid to make mistakes, afraid to do something wrong, different from others.
+Eventually, most of the population is afraid or does not know how to defend their position and rights, make clear and informed decisions, analyze the situation (before doing something), or the other extreme - do it, and not spend years thinking about what should be changed in their life.
 As a result, many people find that learning is a burden for them.

-In reality, training is an interesting and integral process in the life of every person who wants to make a career and become the best professional in their industry or in their market.
+In reality, learning is an interesting and integral process in the life of every person who wants to make a career and become the best professional in their industry or market.
 In many Russian companies, unlike Western ones, managers still devote two-thirds of their working time to anything other than personnel development.
-Successful companies have long ago implemented a training and development system, and mentoring is the most important function of any leader.
-Without personal development, there will be no career development.
+Successful companies have long implemented a system of training and development, and mentoring most important function any leader.
+Without personal development there will be no career development.

-As a leader, entrepreneur or employee, this book will help you understand how to achieve results and your goals faster through continuous professional, personal and personal growth.
+This book will help you, as a leader, entrepreneur or employee, understand how to achieve results and your goals faster through continuous professional, personal and personal growth.

 What makes it possible to accelerate your development?

-By consciously choosing certain areas of development, you begin to pay more attention to situations and actions related to the achievement of your chosen development goals.
-You purposefully try to get exactly the experience that is necessary in order to develop in the direction you need.
-Thus, you do not go with the flow of life, but move where you want, using both planned steps and new opportunities arising in your professional activity.
+By consciously choosing certain areas of development, you begin to pay more attention to situations and actions related to achieving your chosen development goals.
+You purposefully try to gain exactly the experience that is necessary in order to develop in the direction you need.
+Thus, you do not go with the flow of life, but move where you want, using both planned steps and new opportunities that arise in your professional activity.

 What prevents people from developing:

-• Ignorance of where, why and how to develop, vague and unrealistic plans;
+• Lack of knowledge of where, why and how to develop, vague and unrealistic plans;

-• Lack of willingness to change something in your current job and life in general; at the end of the training (webinar / master class / lecture), forget everything that happened an hour ago and endure only an emotional state rather than something constructive;
+• Lack of willingness to change something in your current work and life in general; at the end of the training (webinar/master class/lecture), forget everything that happened an hour ago and get over it as soon as possible emotional condition rather than something constructive;

-• Doing only what works well and fear of taking on other new tasks and projects;
+• Doing only what you are good at and fear of taking on other new tasks and projects;

-• Lack of desire to seek and find time to think about their actions and their results;
+• Lack of desire to search and find time to think about your actions and their results;

-• Lack of interest in feedback on the success of their actions.
+• Lack of interest in feedback about the success of one’s actions.

-I have a good friend, let's call him conditionally "Ivan".
-Ivan for 4 years constantly comes to all my master classes, trainings and webinars.
+I have a good friend, let’s call him “Ivan”.
+Ivan has been constantly coming to all my master classes, trainings and webinars for 4 years.
 Of course, he also attends classes in other projects.
 A kind of training vampire - a freeloader.
-For four years he has been walking - in four years nothing in his life has changed.
+He has been walking for four years - nothing has changed in his life in four years.
 Eternal student.
-A good example, reflecting that it is pointless to just go to educational events.
-There are such acquaintances or you saw yourself in some of the points, then do not worry - this is normal: much of the above is easily corrected and it is enough to just take a little more meaningful attitude to personal development.
+A good example that reflects that simply going to educational events is pointless.
+If you have such acquaintances or you see yourself in one of the points, then don’t worry - this is normal: much of the above can be easily corrected and all you need to do is take a little more meaningful approach to personal development.

-And what, in fact, is all of the above dangerous?
-You spend your time, energy, energy on anything, just not on increasing your own efficiency.
-I call this approach "Let's sprinkle and pray" - people subject themselves to all the trainings in a row indiscriminately - "Maybe I'll learn something."
-Someone stands still for a long time and loses this very time.
+And why, in fact, is all of the above dangerous?
+You spend your time, energy, and effort on anything but improving your own effectiveness.
+I call this approach “Let’s sprinkle and pray” - people subject themselves to all the trainings in a row indiscriminately - “Maybe I’ll learn something.”
+Someone stands still for a long time and wastes this very time.
 Someone is simply afraid to believe in something more than he has now.
-Someone simply does not believe that he will succeed.
-Some people spend their time blaming anyone other than themselves (for example, a teacher, speaker, or mentor) for their growth.
-In any case, each person has a huge number of different kinds of problems that prevent him from accelerating his growth (up the career ladder, in business, or wherever else).
-And as soon as a person realizes what it is that slows him down, he begins to believe in himself, allows himself to desire more, takes responsibility for his movement in this life - he immediately begins to notice how he himself begins to jump, as it seemed to him earlier, above your head.
+Some people simply don’t believe that they will succeed.
+Some people waste their time making everyone other than themselves (such as a teacher, speaker, or mentor) responsible for their growth.
+In any case, every person has a huge number of different kinds of problems that prevent him from accelerating his growth (up the career ladder, in business, or wherever else).
+And as soon as a person realizes what is slowing him down, he begins to believe in himself, allows himself to desire more, takes responsibility for his movement in this life - he immediately begins to notice how he himself begins to jump, as he previously thought, above your head.

-Here is a very important thought, perhaps the most important one in this book: learn the skill (or strengthen it) in posing the question to yourself "How can I achieve a goal and solve a problem?" or "How can I increase the effect of what I am doing now?"
+Here is a very important idea, perhaps the most important in this book: learn the skill (or strengthen it) of asking yourself the question “How can I achieve the goal and solve the problem?” or “How can I increase the effect of what I am doing now?”

-• You strive to develop, gain new experience, grow professionally;
+• Do you strive to develop and gain new experience, grow professionally;

 • You have an idea of your development goals and a specific development plan;

-• You are ready to leave the "comfort zone" and try not only what is good for you, but also something new, to take risks;
+• You are ready to leave your “comfort zone” and try not only what you are good at, but also something new, take risks;

 • You analyze your actions and their results, look for the reasons for success and failure in your actions, and not in external circumstances;

-• You seek to receive feedback on the success of your actions from colleagues, subordinates, managers or experts from the open market.
+• Are you trying to receive feedback about the success of your actions from colleagues, subordinates, managers or experts from the open market.

 Thus, you need to understand one simple truth: if you really want to develop, you really know what and why you are going (and formulated it), you understand what skills you need to develop and what tools you will use for this, then the results will not force you wait.

-You already have a question: "So why should I develop something in the end?"
-Let's get to the fun part - an overview of the essential skill portfolio for a business person.
-In this application, I decided to present you the most popular and well-known skills that are required to increase the level of personal effectiveness (corporate team, manager, entrepreneur, civil servant).
+You already have a question: “So what should I develop in the end?”
+Let's move on to the fun part - an overview of the required portfolio of skills for a business person.
+In this application, I decided to present to you the most popular and well-known skills that are required to increase the level of personal effectiveness (corporate worker, manager, entrepreneur, official).

 There are two types of skills: soft-skills and hard-skills.
-The first are social and psychological skills that will be useful to you in most life situations: communication, leadership, team, public, "thinking" and others.
-The second is professional knowledge and skills: you will need them at work and in performing business processes.
+The first are socio-psychological skills that will be useful to you in most life situations: communication, leadership, team, public, “thinking” and others.
+The second is professional knowledge and skills: you will need them at work and in carrying out business processes.
 To develop skills, you need to choose the right tools (and not one, but two or three).
-Later in the book, I will describe in some detail how to use this or that development tool, be it training, reading literature, attending webinars or communicating with a mentor.
+Later in the book, I will describe in some detail how to use one or another development tool, be it training, reading literature, attending webinars, or communicating with a mentor.

-There is also a third side of the issue - personality.
-In this case, I mean the totality of your personality traits and attitudes in relation to the world around you, people, success, defeats, goals, and so on.
-In this version of the book, we will not dwell on this issue in detail, but know that no skill will save you if you do not have a prepared personality.
-For example, if you do not respect and love your employees, then you will not be able to develop motivation skills until you change your attitude towards employees.
-You also can't learn to sell if you don't have respect for your customers, people, and your product.
-Primary is your attitude to things and attitudes, and skills are secondary.
+There is also a third side to the issue - personality.
+In this case, I mean the totality of your personality traits and attitudes towards the world around you, people, success, defeats, goals, and so on.
+In this version of the book we will not touch on this issue in detail, but know that no skills will save you if you do not have a prepared personality.
+For example, if you don’t respect and love your employees, then you won’t be able to develop motivation skills until you change your relationship with your employees.
+You also can't learn to sell if you don't have respect for your clients, your people, and your product.
+What is primary is your attitude and attitudes towards things, and skills are secondary.

-You can find many different classifications of skills, but here, for ease of perception, I decided to divide the competencies into four main areas:
+You can find many different classifications of skills, but here, for ease of understanding, I decided to divide competencies into four main areas:

-1. Basic communication skills that help you develop relationships with people, maintain a conversation, and effectively handle critical situations when communicating with others.
+1. Basic communication skills that help you develop relationships with people, maintain conversations, and deal effectively in critical situations when communicating with others.
 Everyone needs these skills.

 2. Self-management skills: help to effectively control your condition, time, processes.

-3. Effective thinking skills: managing the processes in the head that help make life and work more systematic.
+3. Effective thinking skills: managing processes in your head that help make life and work more systematic.

-4. Management skills that people need at the stage when they become leaders of any business processes and entrepreneurs.
+4. Management skills that people require at the stage when they become managers of any business processes and entrepreneurs.

 Communication: